-End of Life Law in Australia: An Overview for the Aged Care Sector
+End of life law in Australia: An overview for the aged care sector

-Health professionals and personal care workers have a significant role in caring for and supporting older people at the end of life.
-Caring for someone at the end of life can be challenging, especially when it involves interacting with the law.
-This factsheet gives an overview of end of life law that relates to medical treatment and aged care, and discusses why it is important to know the law.
+The law at end of life is complex and can be challenging to navigate, particularly because Australian laws differ between States and Territories.
+This factsheet gives an overview of end of life law that relates to medical treatment (especially as it is relevant to aged care practice) and why it is important to know the law.